Witchybun/ArchipelagoMadou/worlds/lunacid/docs/en_Lunacid.md

 - removing the initial barrier at the start of the game,
 - shuffling starting class and weapon,
 - allowing shuffling entrances,
-- choosing whether or not to lock doors or switches unless an item is obtained,
+- choosing whether to lock doors or switches unless an item is obtained,
 - selecting which ending is necessary for victory,
 - determining how many Strange Coins are required to complete Ending B,
 - giving yourself more experience gain rates,